-Learning occurs best in a warm, inviting, safe, and orderly school setting: one in which students are safe and feel free from theft, threats, intimidation, bullying, weapons, drugs, or violence of any type.
+Learning occurs best in an inviting, safe, and orderly school setting.
 Principals accept that their first responsibility is to foster such a climate, and the public continues to confirm that priority.

 NASSP Guiding Principles